 You started off making rock music and playing guitars, but later transitioned into electronic music in the mid-90s.
 How did that transition happen?

-Yes, that’s right.
-I was into hard rock music as a teenager; drummers with 10-piece drum kits that played aggressively were the ones I liked the most.
+I was into hard rock music as a teenager; drummers with ten-piece kits that played aggressively were the ones I liked the most.
 But the first time I heard electronic music was when the guys from Daft Punk played me their unreleased material in the mid-90s.
 I was making music at the time with Play Paul, who’s the little brother of Guy-Manuel.
 At first, I thought their music was ridiculous.
 Why would you have the same kick on each beat for the whole song?
 But then I came to understand that the repetitive kick had a locomotive, trance-like effect that pushes you forward with the song, and it made complex beats unnecessary.
-Later, when I heard the distorted Juno 106 in “Rolling and Scratching“, I felt like it was the perfect bridge between hard rock and house music; it was the kind of sound a guitar could make, except the Juno was fatter.
+Later, when I heard the distorted Juno 106 in “Rolling and Scratching “, I felt like it was the perfect bridge between hard rock and house music; it was the kind of sound a guitar could make, except the Juno was fatter.
 Because of that experience, I was able to go back and rediscover the music I never listened to in my childhood, like disco and funk, which redefined my opinion about electronic music.

 I see.
 But you could have started a solo project, right?
 What was it that led to you and Paul working together?